Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

 Whether you’ve let yourself go, picked up some nasty habits, or have become short-tempered from a job you dislike, it is important to strive to be the best version of yourself in all aspects.

-It is so much easier to be with somebody who is happy and respects themselves compared to someone who is lazy and doesn’t work to be the best version of themselves.
+It is so much easier to be when both are happy and respectful compared to someone who is lazy and doesn’t work to be the best version of themselves.

 Self-improvement is far more than physical attraction.
 In fact, you can grow intellectually, emotionally, and spiritually too.